 One of the biggest mistakes business owners can make is not applying any form of fraud prevention to their business.
 The most important thing to do is to take all the prevention steps available and integrate them into the payment processing systems.
 These tools will allow you to stop repeated attempts, block specific card numbers or network types, and even restrict access to your checkout based on the customer’s IP address.

-Additional Decline Messages
+Additional Decline Messages You Should Know Of

-In addition to the “Pick Up Card” scenario, merchants may encounter various decline messages signaling different issues, such as suspected fraudulent activity or a lost or stolen card.
+In addition to the Pick Up Card scenario, merchants may encounter various decline messages signaling different issues, such as suspected fraudulent activity or a lost or stolen card.
 It’s important to understand them and properly respond in order to maintain secure transactions and protect both the merchant’s and the customer’s interests.

 Detected Fraudulent Activity

-• One-time transaction – Do not attempt the transaction again and refrain from providing any goods or services, as this could involve a high-risk situation.
+- One-time transaction – Do not attempt the transaction again and refrain from providing any goods or services, as this could involve a high-risk situation.

-• Recurring payment or scheduled – The card might have been flagged after the previous payment or the authorization for the upcoming one.
+- Recurring or scheduled payment – The card might have been flagged after the previous payment or the authorization for the upcoming one.
 In such cases, immediately request an alternative payment method or a new credit card number from the customer to ensure continued service and secure transactions.

 Lost or Misplaced Card